-Every fall I am approached after Thanksgiving and told stories about proud hostesses whose guests waxed ecstatic about the cranberry relish they were served.
+Every fall, I am approached after Thanksgiving and told stories about proud hostesses whose guests waxed ecstatic about the cranberry relish they were served.
 Here is a recipe that is easy to make, tastes delicious, and, because of the high sugar content and alcohol, lasts for a month or more in the refrigerator.
-Your Sukkot fruit relish becomes your Thanksgiving accompaniment.
+Your Sukkot fruit relish becomes your Thanksgiving accompaniment, or even your latke topping.
 Enjoy the rave reviews!

 - Put all of the ingredients except the liqueur into a heavy saucepan.
 Bring to a boil and then reduce the heat to a slow simmer.